 3. Buy extra life insurance.

 The death benefit paid out on a life insurance insurance policy is not subject to the Pennsylvania inheritance tax.
 So converting non-life insurance assets to life insurance will reduce the tax.
 Another interesting planning opportunity is to buy a long term care insurance policy that has a life insurance rider.
 This way if you don’t use up the LTC policy, it can pass tax free to your heirs.

 4. Utilize life insurance to give money to beneficiaries who are taxed at the highest tax rates.

-So let’s say you have total assets of $1.1 million dollars including a life insurance policy worth $100,000, and you want to leave $100,000 to your nieces and nephews and you want to leave the rest of your estate to your children.
+Let’s assume the following fact pattern.
+You have total assets of $1.1 million dollars including a life insurance policy worth $100,000.
+Your goal is to leave $100,000 to your nieces and nephews and you want to leave the rest of your estate to your children.

 - If you have name your nieces and nephews the beneficiary of the life insurance and give the rest of your assets to your children, there will be a total PA inheritance tax of $45,000 (4.5% x $1M).